 In simple terms, it’s a technique that uses long exposures to capture moving light sources.

-Remember when you see streaks of red from moving cars when you use long exposure at night?
-The concept of light painting works the same.
+Remember when you see streaks of red from moving cars when you use long

 Since the shutter stays open for a long time, all the movement the camera captures turns into streaks–and that includes lights.